Clinical summary guide

 Gender incongruence and gender dysphoria are not pathological conditions, but they may be accompanied by mental health issues that require attention.

-Screening by a psychologist or psychiatrist may be necessary to rule out gender dysphoria as a manifestation of mental health issues (e.g. body dysmorphic disorder) or other conditions (e.g. Asperger syndrome) to ensure appropriate care.
+Screening by a psychologist or psychiatrist may be necessary to rule out gender dysphoria asa manifestation of mental health issues (e.g. body dysmorphic disorder) or other, possibly unrelated, conditions (e.g. post-traumatic stress disorder) to ensure appropriate care.

-Not all transgender people will seek gender affirming medical or surgical intervention but may socially affirm their gender by using behavioural changes such as altering their speech and clothing.
+Not all trans and gender-diverse people will seek gender affirming medical or surgical intervention but may socially affirm their gender by using behavioural changes such as altering their speech and clothing.

 Gender affirmation treatments

-Many transgender people seek medical intervention to achieve physical affirmation of their gender identity, the most common form being hormonal treatment.
+Many trans and gender-diverse people seek medical intervention to achieve physical affirmation of their gender identity, the most common form being hormonal treatment.

-The timing of masculinizing and feminising effects of hormone therapy
+The timing of masculinising and feminising effects of hormone therapy

 Physical effectOnsetMaximum effectReversibility